RyanarC/Xopak-System/README.md

 - Taken with EVE, Scatterer, Blackrack's Volumetric Clouds, TUFX, and Deferred Rendering.

 # Notes
-* This mod is in active development as of July 15th, 2024.
+* This mod is in active development as of July 17th, 2024.
 * This mod only includes the inner system planets, and I plan to add next according to the Roadmap below:
   * 0.1 - Inner Planets
+  * 0.11 - MCWS Compatibility
   *  Outer Planets
   *  Inner Moons
   *  Outer Moons